jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The context available is the @cbd @bib:concise-bounded-description of the @rdf resource.
 Since only properties described in the resource description are guaranteed to be present, only those should be accessed in the @uri template.
 The context is referenced by entering the percent encoded @bib:uri-spec representation of the predicate @uri.
 When multiple predicates need to be followed, we separate them using the "/" which is a character that is not present in @uri encoded strings.
-In a resource like this:

-#text-example[
+The template
+`{https%3A%2F%2Fexample.com%2Fowns-house/https%3A%2F%2Fexample.com%2Faddress}` evaluated over @fig:uri-template-nesting-example
+would expand to the percent encoded representation of "Front Street 1": `Front%20Street%201`.

+#figure(
+text-example[
 ```turtle
 @prefix ex: <https://example.com/> .
 ex:Alice a ex:Person ;